Azhar-max/manox/DEPLOYMENT_INSTRUCTIONS.md

 # Deployment Instructions

-This document provides step-by-step instructions for deploying the MANOX application to Vercel (frontend) and Render (backend).
+This document provides step-by-step instructions for deploying the MANOX application to Netlify (frontend) and Render (backend).

 ## Prerequisites

 1. GitHub account
-2. Vercel account
+2. Netlify account
 3. Render account
 4. MongoDB Atlas account (or any MongoDB hosting service)

-## Frontend Deployment (Vercel)
+## Frontend Deployment (Netlify)

 ### 1. Prepare the Frontend Code

 1. Ensure all code is committed and pushed to your GitHub repository
-2. The `vercel.json` file is already included in the frontend directory
+2. The `netlify.toml` file is already included in the frontend directory

-### 2. Deploy to Vercel
+### 2. Deploy to Netlify

-1. Go to [vercel.com](https://vercel.com) and sign in
+1. Go to [netlify.com](https://netlify.com) and sign in
-2. Click "New Project"
+2. Click "New site from Git"
-3. Import your GitHub repository
+3. Connect your GitHub repository
-4. Configure the project:
+4. Configure the site:
-   - Framework Preset: Vite
-   - Root Directory: frontend
-   - Build Command: `npm run build`
+   - Build command: `npm run build`
-   - Output Directory: dist
-   - Install Command: `npm install`
+   - Publish directory: `dist`
+   - Base directory: `frontend`

-### 3. Set Environment Variables in Vercel
+### 3. Set Environment Variables in Netlify

-After deployment, go to your project settings and add these environment variables:
+After deployment, go to your site settings and add these environment variables:
 - `VITE_API_URL` - Set this to your backend URL (e.g., `https://your-backend-url.onrender.com/api`)

 ## Backend Deployment (Render)